francescopasin/flutter_workflow/README.md

 ### Generate Google service account
 Follow [fastlane's instruction](https://docs.fastlane.tools/getting-started/android/setup/#collect-your-google-credentials) to create a service account connected to your play console.
 Rename the downloaded .json configuration file "service_account_key.json" and copy it in the android folder.
 You can verify that the connection with the play console works following the instruction on the link above (you must have fastlane installed in order to do this).
 ### Configure app signing
 Follow the [instruction on the Flutter documentation](https://flutter.dev/docs/deployment/android#create-a-keystore) to create a keystore file.
 Copy it in the android folder.
-Then create a "key.properties" file in the android folder and insert the key path and the password from the step above (follow the instruction on the [Flutter documentation](https://flutter.dev/docs/deployment/android#reference-the-keystore-from-the-app)).
+Then create a "key.properties" file in the android folder and insert the key path (**the path is relative to the android/app folder and not to the folder where the file is.** So if the the key file is in the android folder you should set the key path like this: ```../key.jks```) and the password from the step above (follow the instruction on the [Flutter documentation](https://flutter.dev/docs/deployment/android#reference-the-keystore-from-the-app)).
 ### Encrypt sensitive files
 Your keys files should be encrypted for security.
 - Create a zip (named "android_keys.zip") with the 3 files you just created: